Pachycephalosauria: Phylogeny

+Phylogenetic analyses by many authors have found Pachycephalosauria to be a group with Stegoceras as one of the earliest fully-domed members, with flat-headed and potentially juvenile taxa like Homalocephale and Goyocephale either just outside or just within the clade of it and more derived pachycephalosaurs.
+These studies began with the phylogenetic work of Paul Sereno, which has been modified in many iterations to include newer taxa and additional characters.
+The version of the analysis published by Woodruff and colleagues in 2023 is below.

+Below is a cladogram published by Dieudonné and colleagues (2020) which controversially found heterodontosaurids to be paraphyletic with respect to pachycephalosauria.
+This analysis was proposed as a hypothesis for the complete lack of Jurassic and Early Cretaceous pachycephalosaur fossils, even though they should have existed if the modern understanding of ornithischian phylogeny is correct.
+However, this hypothesis has not been widely accepted by other paleontologists.

 Paleobiology

 Feeding

 The small size of most pachycephalosaur species and lack of skeletal adaptation indicates that they were not climbers and primarily ate food close to the ground.
 Mallon et al. (2013) examined herbivore coexistence on the island continent of Laramidia, during the Late Cretaceous and concluded that pachycephalosaurids were generally restricted to feeding on vegetation at, or below, the height of 1 meter.
 They exhibit heterodonty, having different tooth morphology between the premaxillary teeth and maxillary teeth.
 Front teeth are small and peg-like with an ovular cross section and were most likely used for grabbing food.
 In some species, the last premaxillary tooth was enlarged and canine-like.
 Back teeth are small and triangular with denticles on the front and back of the crown, used for mouth processing.
 In species in which the dentary has been found, mandibular teeth are similar in size and shape to those in the upper jaw.
 Wear patterns on the teeth vary by species, indicating a range of food preferences which could include seeds, stems, leaves, fruits, and possibly insects.
 A very wide rib cage and large gut cavity extending all the way to the base of the tail suggests the use of fermentation to digest food.